(NOTE: This post was previously posted in 2021. I recently updated it for 2022.)

 - Apple picking makes for great fall photos!
 My sister and I have been taking pictures of our kids in almost the same pose every year while apple picking.
 (Yes, we take the photo from the front, too.)
 I love looking back to see how they’ve changed over the years.
 The apple orchards on either side of them give the feel of a “natural” frame.
 The green of the trees and the sky behind them add color without being distracting.

 - Shady Brook deserves a special shoutout for their photo ops.
-While apple picking this week, we literally saw people doing full-on photo shoots in the fields.
+While apple picking in 2021, we literally saw people doing full-on photo shoots in the fields.
 They’ve had pickup trucks, tractors, and even a bath tub in the past.
 But THIS year, they had all of that PLUS a fully decked out hippie rainbow bus.
 It was actually the highlight of the trip for my kids.
 (Remember, we were there pre FallFest.)
 They had so much fun playing and posing on this bus.

 - Have at least a few apple recipes in mind to try because I find that we get a little over zealous with our picking, and it helps to have some recipes to try when we’ve tired of plain, raw apples.
 HERE‘S a link to some healthy apple breakfast recipes.
 I’ll try to post some more soon!

 - Once you bring your apples home, keep them in a cool dry place where they won’t freeze.

 - Pick out all apples that have any soft or bruised spots.
 These are fine to eat but should be eaten first instead of storing.